-- (i) enter into contracts with providers of legal assistance, which can demonstrate the experience or capacity to deliver legal assistance; - (ii) include in any such contract provisions to assure that any recipient of funds under division (i) will be subject to specific restrictions and regulations promulgated under the Legal Services Corporation Act (other than restrictions and regulations governing eligibility for legal assistance under such Act and governing membership of local governing boards) as determined appropriate by the Assistant Secretary; and (iii) attempt to involve the private bar in legal assistance activities authorized under this title, including groups within the private bar furnishing services to older individuals on a pro bono and reduced fee basis.
+- (i) enter into contracts with providers of legal assistance, which can demonstrate the experience or capacity to deliver legal assistance, - (ii) include in any such contract provision assure that any recipient of funds under division (i) will be subject to specific recording and regulations promulgated under the Legal Services Corporation A. (other than restrictions and regulations governing eligibility for legal assistance under such Act and governing membership of local governing boards) as defermined appropriate by the Assistant Secretary; and (iii) attempt to involve the covate bar in legal assistance activities authorized under this title, including groups within the private bar furnishing services to older individuals on a pro-bono and reduce of the plassis.

-16. OAA 307(a) (11) (B)
+16. OAA 307(a) (11) (b)